 For safety reasons kids under the age of 15 years are not allowed to dive the Cenotes (Cavern Diving).

-Our price list is a cash only price in US Dollars, we accept US Dollars and Mexican Pesos at an exchange rate of $19 pesos.
+Our price list is in US Dollars.
+We accept US Dollars and Mexican Pesos at the exchange rate of the day in Google.

 Please be advised that ATMs in Mexican Pesos and Dollars are available around Tulum and Playa del Carmen.